 - Hygiene.
 Unfortunately, hot desking means employees have to share more than just a desk.
 It also exposes you to other employees’ germs and bacteria.

 Any office plan comes with possible shortcomings, and hot-desking is no exemption.
 Implementing a hot-desk office space that stays away from these issues usually comes down to having the correct tools and the right policies in place.

 How to hot desk successfully: VoIP phone system, equipment, employees support, and policy.

 To find a way around the obstacles that can harm a hot-desk strategy involves taking a few preliminary steps.

 Here is what we recommend:

 It is just not sufficient to have a phone system that supports hot desking.
-Also, you need a phone system that provides a host of features that support hot desking, such as call queues, auto attendant or interactive voice response (IVR), and Find Me/Follow Me.
+Therefore, you need a VoIP phone service which provides a host of features that support hot-desking, such as call queues, auto-attendant or interactive voice response (IVR), and Find Me/Follow Me.

 Hot desking can be a serious transformation for your staff.
 There is going to be some disturbance in their lives even if the change goes effortlessly.
 The best method to make it easier on your employees, and steer clear of any dip in productivity, is to ensure everybody’s on the same page.
 Help your staff in understanding the benefits of hot desking, why it’s needed, and the policies you aim to employ to ensure the change will benefit them.
 Free up resources to respond to your workers’ queries and fix any tech problems that come up.